yuvalperes/markov-chains/README.md

 # markov-chains
-Markov Chains and Mixing Times (Book)
+Markov Chains and Mixing Times, by David Levin and Yuval Peres, with contributions by Elizabeth Wilmer.
+American Mathematical Society, second revised edition, 2017.